Skip to main content

 Marketing, publicity, and posting

 Find resources and links for where and how to publicize your event.
+Ensure you review the campus-wide posting guidelines before proceeding.

 Carnival games, inflatables, etc.